bunchofcellulose/oac/content/_index.md

   <div class="feature">
     <div class="icon">🚀</div>
     <h3>High Quality Problems</h3>
-    <p>Along with problems written by experienced competitors, portions of the competition focus on practical application and research - a unique opportunity to showcase your skills.</p>
+    <p>Along with problems written by IOAA medalists, portions of the competition focus on practical application and research - a unique opportunity to showcase your skills.</p>
   </div>
 </div>